-Bit No. Label Function 0 ACS0 ACS1 Defines the analog channel select 2 ACS2 3 4 5 PCR0 PCR1 PCR2 Defines the port B configuration select.
-If PCR0, PCR1 and PCR2 are all zero, the ADC circuit is powered off to reduce power consumption.
-6 EOCB Indicates end of A/D conversion.
+Bit No. Label Function 0 1 2 ACS0 ACS1 ACS2 Defines the analog channel select.
+3 4 5 PCR0 PCR1 PCR2 Defines the port B configuration select.
+If PCR0, PCR1 and PCR2 are all 0, the ADC circuit is power off to reduce power consumption 6 EOCB Indicates end of A/D conversion.
 (0 = end of A/D conversion) Each time bits 3~5 change state the A/D should be initialized by issuing a START signal, otherwise the EOCB flag may have an undefined condition.
 See "Important note for A/D initialization".
 7 START Starts the A/D conversion.
 (0→1→0= start; 0→1= Reset A/D converter and set EOCB to "1")